 - Targets: Jacob Copeland, 4-star (0.9708); Justin Watkins, 4-star (0.9524); Tommy Bush, 4-star (0.9230); Marquez Ezzard, 4-star (0.8957); Geordon Porter, 3-star (0.8809)

 There is no other position on the field in such a strange place for UF than wide receiver.

 It looked like a deep position of strength heading into 2017.
 Two of the three players leaving the team this offseason never even played last fall, but yet, this roster spot now looks thin and unbalanced as a whole.

 There are only six returning receivers we can say with any confidence will see the field, which is a terribly low number.
-One of them, Green, has never played a college snap.
+One of them, Green, appeared in just two games.

 The other five have shown varying degrees of flashes but never fulfilled their potential.
 Cleveland has little to show for his career so far other than going long.
 Toney is elusive but was clearly learning the position after being a high school quarterback.
 Massey seemingly only got open in ways that were invisible to Feleipe Franks.
 Hammond and Swain could make clutch first down catches, but nearly all those kinds of throws went to Powell.